-I build several robot cars and now I want to equip them not only with a camera module but also with a distance sensor.
-For this the ideal sensor is an ultrasonic sensor because it is very cheap and easy to install.
-For my cardboard car project I have chosen the HC-SR04 sensor.
-The HC-SR04 sensor is small in its dimensions and is available for a few bucks in every robot online shop.
-With the sensor it is possible to measure distances between 2cm and 4m with a theoretical resolution of 3mm.
-Depending on the echo signal coming back from the object the resolution of the sensor may vary.
-Soft obstacles like a curtain are not easy to recognize because they do not really reflect the ultrasonic sound.
-If you drive in an angel in the direction of a wall the echo signal will be reflected away from the sensor and not back to the sensor for a correct measurement.
+I have built several remote controlled cars and robots with a Raspberry Pi computer and now I want to equip them not only with a camera but also with a HC-SR04 ultrasonic distance sensor.
+An ultrasonic distance sensor is ideal for this purpose as it is cheap and easy to install.
+For my robot car project I decided to use the HC-SR04 ultrasonic distance sensor.
+It is small in size and available in many robot online shops for a few euros.
+With this sensor it is possible to measure distances between 2cm and 4m with a theoretical resolution of 3mm.
+Depending on the echo thrown back, the resolution may vary.
+Soft obstacles such as a curtain are not easy to detect because they do not reflect the ultrasonic signal well.
+If you drive with your robot in a flat angle towards a wall, the ultrasonic signal is reflected away from the receiver and not towards the sensor and so a correct distance measurement is difficult.

-The sensor is easily connected to an Arduino.
-If you use a SBC like a Raspberry Pi for your robot car you may need a Level-Shifter depending on the voltage of your GPIO’s and sensor.
-The ultrasonic sensor HC-SR04 needs a 5V power supply.
-The current which is used by the sensor is low as 2mA.
-This makes the sensor ideal for small robotic projects.
+The sensor can easily be connected to an Arduino.
+If an SBC like a Raspberry Pi comes to the Einstaz, a level shifter is needed depending on the voltage of the GPIO’s and the sensor.
+The HC-SR04 ultrasonic distance sensor requires 5V as supply voltage.
+The current amplifiers required by the sensor are at low 2mA.
+This makes the sensor ideal for small robot projects.

-The picture shows the HC-SR04 sensor and you can see the four pins of the sensor.
-The first pin is for the Vcc the 5V power supply of the module.
-The second pin with the label Trig is the trigger pin to activate the sensor.
-Over this pin you trigger the ultrasonic sensor to send the ultrasonic sound for a short time.
-The third pin with the label Echo send back a HIGH signal on the Echo pin when the echo of the ultrasonic sound was received by the sensor.
-The fourth pin with the label Gnd is the Ground pin.
+The picture shows the HC-SR04 sensor and the four contacts are clearly visible.
+The first pin is the Vcc for the 5V power supply.
+The second pin labeled Trig is the trigger pin to activate the sensor.
+This pin tells the sensor to send the ultrasonic signal for a short time.
+The third pin labeled Echo sends a HIGH signal back when it has received the ultrasonic sound again.
+The fourth pin Gnd is the connection for grounding.

 ((Start Time (s) – Recieving Time (s)) * 340 m/s)/2

-It is possible to do 50 measurements per second with the HC-SR04 module.
-The inteval between each measurement is 20ms.
-This time inteval is enough for a small robot car to control the distance in front of the car to the next object.
+With the HC-SR04 sensor it is possible to take 50 measurements per second.
+The interval for a measurement is 20us.
+The time interval is sufficient for a small robot car to steer it and detect obstacles in front of the robot.

 Video of the HC-SR04 sensor in action

-I programed a small program to control two DC motors independently with two ultrasonic sensors.
-The DC motors are spinning with a basic speed until an object is more than 50cm away.
-If you go for example with your hands in front of the sensor and you reduce the distance less than 50cm the DC motors will slow down until they stop.
+I have written a small program to control two DC motors independently of each other via the HC-SR04 ultrasonic distance sensor.
+The electric motors rotate at a pre-set basic speed as long as an obstacle is 50cm away.
+If, as shown in the video, you move your hand in front of the sensor and approach it, the speed of the motors will decrease until they come to a standstill.

 HC-SR04 demo program

-You can download the small program here.
-It consists out of the ultrasonic demo program and the motor driver basic module for controlling the motors.
-You do not need a motor driver and a motor for executing the program.
-The program will also display the distance without a motor in the terminal.
-At the beginning of the program it is possible to set the GPIO pins for the ultrasonic sensor and the motor driver.
+The small program can be downloaded here.
+It consists of the distance measurement and the program to control the motors.
+No motor driver l298n and motor is needed to run the program.
+The program shows the distance even without a motor in the terminal window.
+At the beginning of the program it is possible to set the GPIO pins for the HC-SR04 ultrasonic distance sensor and the motor driver.

 Download: Ultrasonic sensor program HC-SR04